riboflavin/test-framer-sync/compare/notionmeetingrecorder-vs-zoomai.md

 • What about meeting bots?
 Does either of these tools require a meeting bot?
 Notion Meeting Recorder doesn't require a meeting bot.
 Unlike some dedicated meeting tools, it doesn't have a live "bot" joining calls – it relies on your device's audio.
 It records audio locally from your computer.

-The context doesn't specifically mention whether Zoom AI requires a meeting bot, but it indicates that the AI works within the Zoom app itself rather than joining as a separate participant.

-• What do users say about the quality of transcriptions?
-The context doesn't provide specific user feedback about the quality of transcriptions for either tool.
-For Notion, users report that the AI "does a good job extracting key points from dense conversations" but this refers to the summarization rather than transcription quality specifically.
-For Zoom AI, there's no mention of transcription quality in the provided context.

 ## Another alternative: Circleback
 Circleback provides best-in-class AI-powered meeting notes and automations.
 We support over 100 languages and automatic participant identification in both in-person and online meetings.
 * Automatically-identified and assigned action items